iifl-logo

 Rules for IPO Application Withdrawal

-1. Retail Investors: Can withdraw/cancel their IPO bid anytime when the IPO bidding window is open.
+1. Retail Investors: Can withdraw/cancel their IPO bid anytime during the IPO bidding window.

-2. HNIs: Cannot withdraw or cancel their IPO bid once submitted.
+2. HNIs: Not able to withdraw or revoke their IPO bid after submission.

-3. QIBs: They cannot withdraw or cancel their IPO bid once submitted.
+3. QIBs: They cannot cancel their IPO bid or withdraw it once submitted.

 While HNIs cannot withdraw or cancel their IPO bid, they have the option to modify the application to increase the bid quantity or price.
 However, HNIs cannot reduce the bid amount below the original application.